This is How a CGM Changed my Diabetes Management

 My CGM data is instrumental in ensuring that my endo appointments are fruitful.
 My endocrinologist asks all her patients to log their foods.
 With my food log and CGM reports in hand, we discuss the peaks and troughs in the graphs and check to see if a meal or activity could have caused it.

-With diabetes, there isn’t an answer for every high or low, but the CGM can help you understand 90% of it.
+With diabetes, there isn’t an answer for every high or low, but the CGM can help you understand 90 percent of it.

 I’m still reaping new benefits from my CGM